Lifestyle Lenses at NSEA

 What Are Premium Lenses?

-Patients needing cataract removal may choose to replace the natural lens of the eye with a traditional intraocular lens (IOL) or with what is called a premium lens.
-Premium IOLs are made with innovative biomaterial, aspheric (multifocal) design, and refractive properties that can address errors that affect vision.
+Surgeons replace the natural lens of the eye with a traditional intraocular lens (IOL) or with what is called a premium lens for patients that are interested in this type of lense option.
+Premium IOLs are made with innovative biomaterial, aspheric (multifocal) design, and refractive properties that help distance, intermediate and close vision.

 What Issues Can Premium Lenses Treat?